inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/209-create-a-new-vector-layer.rst

 one at each corner of the map, and we will turn our jpeg file into a geotiff, a georeferenced image.

-40. Zoom in to the upper-left corner of the map.
+40. Zoom in to the upper left corner of the map.

 .. image:: /static/training/beginner/qgis-inasafe/image195.*
    :align: center